-One well - known illustration of the logical fallacies to which Euclid's methods are vulnerable (or at least would be vulnerable if we didn't "cheat" by allowing ourselves to be guided by accurately drawn figures) is the "proof" that all triangles are isosceles.
+One well-known illustration of the logical fallacies to which Euclid's methods are vulnerable (or at least would be vulnerable if we didn't "cheat" by allowing ourselves to be guided by accurately drawn figures) is the "proof" that all triangles are isosceles.
 The discussion below explicitly assumes that the reader is familiar with some basic ideas from elementary (high school) geometry.

-Given an arbitrary triangle \triangle ABC, draw the angle bisector of the interior angle at A, and draw the perpendicular bisector of the closed segment [BC] with midpoint D, as shown below:
+Given an arbitrary triangle ABC, draw the angle bisector of the interior angle at A, and draw the perpendicular bisector of the closed segment [BC] with midpoint D, as shown below:

-If the angle bisector at A and the perpendicular bisector of [BC] are parallel or identical, then $\triangle ABC$ is isosceles (this is a valid result in Euclidean geometry and can be shown directly by standard methods; we shall omit the details because they do not involve the fallacy).
+If the angle bisector at A and the perpendicular bisector of [BC] are parallel or identical, then ABC is isosceles (this is a valid result in Euclidean geometry and can be shown directly by standard methods; we shall omit the details because they do not involve the fallacy).
 On the other hand, if the lines in questions are not parallel, then they intersect at a point, which we shall call P, and we can drop the perpendiculars from P to AB and AC, which will meet these lines at E and F respectively.
-Now the two triangles $\triangle APE$ and $\triangle APF$ have equal angles and share a common side, so they are congruent.
-Therefore d(P, E) = d(P, F).
-Also, since D is the midpoint of [BC], the triangles $\triangle PDB$ and $\triangle PDC$ are congruent right triangles, and hence d(P, B) = d(P, C).
-From this it follows that the triangles $\triangle PEB$ and $\triangle PFC$ are congruent to each other, so that we must have d(B, E) + d(E, A) = d(C, F) + d(F, A), and hence $\triangle ABC$ must be isosceles.(E??)
+Now the two triangles $\triangle$ APE and $\triangle$ APF have equal angles and share a common side, so they are congruent.
+Therefore, d(P, E) = d(P, F).
+Also, since D is the midpoint of [BC], the triangles $\triangle$ PDB and $\triangle$ PDC are congruent right triangles, and hence d(P, B) = d(P, C).
+From this it follows that the triangles labeled $\triangle$ PEB and $\triangle$ PFC are similar and equal to each other, so we have d(B, E) + d(E, A) = d(C, F) + d(F, A), and therefore $\triangle$ ABC is isosceles (???).